 Where I Stayed in Crete

 I stayed in four places during my time in Crete and for the amount of time I had, I really felt like my itinerary was perfect and I wouldn’t have changed anything.
-I split my time between Heraklion, Rethymno, Chania, and Plakias, doing day trips from each place, and they were all fantastic bases to see different parts of the island.
+I split my time between Heraklion, Rethymno, Chania, and Plakias, doing day trips from each place, and they were all fantastic places to see different parts of the island.

 I also recommend considering a stay in Agios Nikolaos as this lovely beachside town is close to a few must-visit sites in the east of the island.
 The hostel here didn’t look great so I skipped staying here and visited on a day trip from Heraklion which was a good option too.